project-gemmi/gemmi/docs/mol.rst

 Gemmi provides a simple function to calculate molecular weight from the sequence.
 It uses the same built-in table of popular residues.
-Since in this example we have two rare components that are not tabulated, we must specify the avarage weight of unknown residue:
+Since in this example we have two rare components that are not tabulated, we must specify the average weight of unknown residue:

 .. doctest::